rails/rails/guides/source/routing.md

 end
 ```

 In addition to the routes for magazines, this declaration will also route ads to an `AdsController`.
-The ad URLs require a magazine:
+Here are all of the routes for the nested `ads` resource:

 | HTTP Verb | Path                                 | Controller#Action | Used for                                                                   |
 | --------- | ------------------------------------ | ----------------- | -------------------------------------------------------------------------- |